Ruby - Environment Setup

-You really do not need to set up your own environment to start learning Ruby programming language.
-Reason is very simple, we already have set up Ruby Programming environment online, so that you can execute almost all the tutorial examples online at the same time when you are doing your theory work.
-This gives you confidence in what you are reading and to check the result with different options.
+We have set up the Ruby Programming environment online, so that you can compile and execute all the available examples online.
+It gives you confidence in what you are reading and enables you to verify the programs with different options.
 Feel free to modify any example and execute it online.

 Local Environment Setup

 If you are still willing to set up your environment for Ruby programming language, then let's proceed.
 This tutorial will teach you all the important topics related to environment setup.
-I would recommend to go through the following topics first and then proceed further:
+We would recommend you to go through the following topics first and then proceed further −

 If you are working on Windows machine, then you can use any simple text editor like Notepad or Edit plus.